 Fletcher - Carpet Expert & Consumer Advocate

-about those Carpet Installation Specials at Lowe's or Home Depot?
+about those INCREDIBLE Carpet Installation Specials advertised by Lowe's and

 I'm sure you've

-seen the plethora of TV ads offering FREE basic Carpet Installation from the big box
+seen the plethora of repetitive TV ads offering FREE basic Carpet Installation from the big box

 Here is a